mkellerman/minimal-mistakes/_posts/2018/2018-07-16-Start-Job_like_a_boss.md

 ```
 This example shows how to execute a function against many computers, but with a throttle and a timeout.
 And output the results directly.

 And here you go.
 Simple and easy to read code.
-If I had to put the code here to handle the Throttle, the Timeout and the PassThru, it would have been +100 lines of code and hard for someone else to read and maintain.
+If I had to put the code here to handle the Throttle, the Timeout, ImportFunctions and the PassThru, it would have been +250 lines of code and hard for someone else to read and maintain.

 Let me know what you guys think!
 Msg me on Twitter!